kean/articles/2021-03-24-concurrency.markdown

 ## Conclusion

-It's always best to avoid concurrency or mutable state.
-But sometimes it's not feasible and to write responsive client-side programs[^5], you often have to embrace concurrency.
+It's always best to avoid concurrency or mutable state, but sometimes it's not feasible.
+To write responsive client-side programs[^5], you often have to embrace concurrency.
 There are, of course, kinds of tasks that obviously have to be asynchronous, such as networking.
 But if you want to use background processing as an optimization, always measure!
 Performance is about doing less, not more.

 [^5]: And servers!
 Modern server-side frameworks, such as [SwiftNIO](https://github.com/apple/swift-nio) also embraced concurrency and non-blocking I/O.

 Measuring is an art on its own.
 Modern CPUs with different cache levels and other optimizations make it hard to reasons about performance.
 But at least make sure to measure in Release mode (with compiler optimizations on) and check that you are getting consistent results.
 The absolute measurements might not always be accurate, but the relative values will guide you in the right direction.
 Avoid premature optimization, but also don't paint yourself into a corner where the only way to improve performance is to rewrite half of the app.

 Nuke has many optimizations, some impractical, so don't just go and copy them.
 I just finished watching [F1 Season 3](https://www.formula1.com/en/latest/article.watch-the-unmissable-trailer-for-season-3-of-netflixs-drive-to-survive.1ZMsRiYIvxZEPV9iqzatsx.html) (which was phenomenal, by the way).
 I can't say that I'm a huge F1 fan, but I appreciate things designed for performance and a bit of competition.
-I'm not stopping where a sane person should.
+I'm not always stopping where a sane person should.

 <div class="References" markdown="1">